iSHAREScheme/eSEALsGuide/README.md

 A common method of securing private keys in this scenario is the use of Keyvaults.
 More background information is available [here](https://trustbok.ishare.eu/apply-ishare/eseals-and-key-vaults).

-Advanced eSeals are technically in a machine-to-machine scenario the most workable solution and accepted in iSHARE based data spaces.
+In machine-to-machine scenarios, Advanced eSeals are the most practical and accepted option in iSHARE-based data spaces, though they offer lower non-repudiation than Qualified eSeals, which are preferable for higher assurance.

 These certificates are provided under the [QCP-l certificate policy](https://ec.europa.eu/digital-building-blocks/DSS/webapp-demo/apidocs/eu/europa/esig/dss/enumerations/CertificatePolicy.html).